sofusgt/raytracing/README.md

-# Raytracing in Rust - WIP
+# Ray Tracing in Rust - WIP
-A blazing fast raytracer built in Rust.
+A raytracer built in Rust.
 Following the [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) book.